 A FEW PLACES WORTH OF MENTION:

 Dushanbe: Green House Hostel.
 We loved it for the friendly and homely environment.
 The people running the hostel are efficient and very kind, and they give you the chance to store some of your belongings at the hostel if you want to ride a loop in Uzbekistan or Tajikistan.
-You can exchange money, pay with credit card, or use USD/Euros.
+You can exchange money, pay with a credit card, or use USD/Euros.
 It has a nice courtyard, which is usually filled with cyclists fixing their bikes.
-A perfect spot to get into the Pamir’s mood, meet a lot of people and, perhaps, find someone else to ride with if you are travelling solo.
+A perfect spot to get into the Pamir’s mood, meet a lot of people and, perhaps, find someone else to ride with if you are traveling solo.
 Double rooms $35; Dormitory $10.
 Breakfast included.
 WiFi usually works pretty well, unless it’s packed with people, in which case can be pretty slow.

 Sari-Tash: Hotel Muras.
 A simple and functional hotel of the size of a guesthouse.
 The food was delicious and the place really been taken care of by two young women from Bishkek.
 First encounter with Western toilets and decent toilet paper since Khorog! $16 Breakfast and dinner; $11 with Breakfast only.
 The WiFi works really well.
 Open only during the Summer season; closed from October.

 Osh: TES House Hostel.
-Clean and well organised.
+Clean and well organized.
 On leaving Dushanbe we sent a few parcels here to lighten our panniers.
 After a few weeks and upon arriving at Tes, we found our parcels securely stored.
 Double rooms $37; Dormitory $10; Tent space $7; GREAT breakfast included and the WiFi is really fast, too.

 MOUNTAIN PASSES ON THE M41